MonaBlanc/ChatBot/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The Group is composed by Steven, Faly, Ayoub and Kimberley.
+The Group is composed of Steven, Faly, Ayoub and Kimberley.

 ## \#Rendu n°1:
 First draft available with 2 main features: